• Post a Project

 by Anna Peck, Content Marketing Manager at Clutch

 Influencer marketing has become a staple for today’s brands.
 But without a tailored strategy, you could be leaving money and engagement on the table.
-Learn how to optimize your campaigns with tailored strategies and different types of influencers based on insights from Clutch data.
+Learn how to optimize your campaigns with tailored strategies and influencer types informed by Clutch data.

 Influencer marketing has grown massively over the last ten years, rising from just $1.7 billion in 2015 to over $32 billion in 2025.
-The industry’s maturation has created several tiers of influencers for brands to partner with, from small accounts with under 10,000 followers to celebrity pages with millions.
+The industry’s maturation has created several tiers of influencers for brands to partner with, from small accounts with fewer than 10,000 followers to celebrity pages with millions of followers.

 The emergence of these different types of influencers has created new marketing opportunities.
 But you’ll need tailored strategies to take advantage of them.
 The one-size-fits-all approach that worked in the early days of influencer marketing tends to fall flat today in the age of social media.

-In a recent Clutch survey of 277 consumers, we found that nearly 50% of consumers haven't purchased a product based on an influencer's recommendation in the past year.
+In a 2025 Clutch survey of 277 consumers, we found that nearly 50% hadn't purchased a product based on an influencer's recommendation in the past year.
 But it was clear that different tiers of influencers are attractive to people who do take influencer recommendations seriously.

-This guide will help you decide which influencer types (macro influencers, micro influencers, nano influencers) your business should work with and which strategies are most effective for each.
+This guide will help you decide which influencer types (macro influencers, micro influencers, nano influencers, mega influencers, mid-tier influencers) your business should work with and which strategies are most effective for each.

 Types of Influencers